Photography lighting, or rather lighting for photography is the most important aspect of image capturing. Don’t believe me?

 I know, they are very expensive.
 But all is not lost.
 You can create similar techniques for a fraction of the cost.
 All you need to start is a Speedlite.

-One simple way of making a snoot (intense beam of light), for example, is to use a Pringles can and some straws.
+One simple way of making a snoot (intense beam of light) is to use a Pringles can and some straws.
 Did I mention you need to be creative?

 Read our article here on how you can have fun while modifying your Speedlite.